What is the Master Gardener program?

-There are two fees associated with the Washoe County Master Gardener Program.
+There are class pathways associated with the Washoe County Master Gardener Program.

-Total Cost: $400 (fees include books, handouts, refreshments, potluck meetings, appreciation banquet, advanced Master Gardener trainings and supplies, technology fees, program supplies, fingerprinting, awards, certificates, name badge, tote bag, t-shirt, and reusable water bottle.)
+Total Cost Includes: books, handouts, refreshments, potluck meetings, appreciation banquet, advanced Master Gardener training and supplies, technology fees, program supplies, fingerprinting, awards, certificates, name badge, tote bag, t-shirt, and reusable water bottle.

 When and where are classes?

-Contact Leilani Konyshev at 775-336-0274 or firstname.lastname@example.org for information on the next available class.
+Contact Rachel McClure at 775-336-0274 or firstname.lastname@example.org for information on the next available class.

 How do I get involved?